ceramicnetwork/docs/docs/reference/core-clients/did-jsonrpc.md

 // Create the Ceramic object
 const ceramic = new CeramicClient(API_URL)

-// ↑ With this setup you can perform read-only queries.
+// ↑ With this setup, you can perform read-only queries.
 // ↓ Continue to authenticate the account and perform transactions.

 async function authenticateCeramic(seed) {